apache/beam/beam-site/contribute/testing.md

 against a local Spark instance, a local Flink instance, and against the Google Cloud Dataflow service.

-### RunnableOnService Tests
+### ValidatesRunner Tests

-RunnableOnService tests are tests built to use the Beam TestPipeline class, which enables test authors to write simple functionality verification.
+ValidatesRunner tests are tests built to use the Beam TestPipeline class, which enables test authors to write simple functionality verification.
 They are meant to use some of the built-in utilities of the SDK, namely PAssert, to verify that the simple pipelines they run end in the correct state.